· 5 min read

 • Country: UK, the produce reading of the breakfast roll

 Take a tomato from the fry-up plate and put it inside the roll instead of beside it, and the breakfast roll changes register.
-Bacon and tomato is the build that lets fruit acid do the job the bottle usually does.
+Bacon and tomato is the version that lets fruit acid do the job a bottle usually does.
 There is no condiment named here; the wet element is a tomato, sliced raw and laid in or split and cooked under a grill, and the bite reads bright instead of vinegar-sweet.
-That swap is the variant's only real claim, and it carries a consequence the build then has to manage.
-A whole tomato carries far more water than a teaspoon of pickle or a stripe of red sauce, and water in a soft roll is the failure most other breakfast builds have already solved by using a bottle.
+A whole tomato carries far more water than a teaspoon of pickle or a stripe of red sauce, and water in a soft roll is the failure most other breakfast builds have already solved by reaching for the bottle.
+The route taken is mostly a decision about that water.

 A Fry-Up Component Folded Into the Bread